 The vessel will be equipped with two helicopters.
 The use of helicopters allows access to scheduled landing sites that would otherwise be inaccessible.
 If ice, weather and other conditions are suitable, the captain will position the vessel at a safe and (for the helicopters and helicopter pilots) feasible distance from the intended landing site.
 Helicopter transfers are included in the price of the trip; however, every passenger who participates must understand and accept that no guarantees can be given in regards to: 1. reaching scheduled landing sites or 2. the specific amount of helicopter time they will experience.
 Please contact ExpeditionTrips for details.

-Pre-scheduled group transfer from the vessel to the airport in Ushuaia directly following disembarkation (2/16/2020, 2/16/2021); group transfer from the vessel in Bluff to the airport in Invercargill (1/13/2020, 1/13/2021); group transfer from Kelvin Hotel in Invercargill to the vessel in Bluff (2/16/2020, 2/16/2021); during voyage, ship-to-shore helicopter transfers (with no specific amount of helicopter time guaranteed); luggage transfer from pick-up point to the vessel on day of embarkation in Ushuaia (1/13/2020, 1/13/2021); shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
-Inclusions subject to change without notice.
+Group transfer from vessel in Bluff to airport in Invercargill; ship-to-shore helicopter transfers during the voyage (with no specific amount of helicopter time guaranteed); luggage transfer from pick-up point to vessel on embarkation day in Ushuaia; shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots and snowshoes); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
+Subject to change without notice.

-Any airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; and gratuities.
-Fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; mandatory repatriation/evacuation, medical, and accident insurance; baggage, cancellation, and personal insurance (highly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; gratuities; fuel surcharge may apply.

 Photos: © Delphine Aures, © Michael Martin, © Hans Murre, © Rolf Stange, © Fred van Ophe, © Michael Wenger, © Oceanwide Expeditions